 But there is an easier way to get set up to send and receive money before you even touch down in Germany.

-Open a free Wise Borderless account and you can start getting paid for freelance work, sending money back home and even running your business right away.
+Open a Wise multi-currency account and you can start getting paid for freelance work, sending money back home and even running your business right away.
 You don’t need to have a German address, only a valid ID.
 And the Wise website is all in English, with a friendly English-speaking support team on hand if you need them.

 With Wise, you can send and receive money internationally with low, fair and transparent fees.
 You’re always guaranteed the mid-market exchange rate, without expensive mark-ups stacked on top.